 Industrial-strength Natural Language Processing (NLP) in Python spaCy is a library for advanced Natural Language Processing in Python and Cython.
-It’s built on the very latest research, and was designed from day one to be used in real products. spaCy comes with pre-trained statistical models and word vectors, and currently supports tokenization for 20+ languages.
-It features the fastest syntactic parser in the world, convolutional neural network models for tagging, parsing and named entity recognition and easy deep learning integration.
-It’s commercial open-source software, released under the MIT license.
+It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with pre-trained statistical models and word vectors, and currently supports tokenization for 49+ languages.
+It features state-of-the-art speed, convolutional neural network models for tagging, parsing and named entity recognition and easy deep learning integration.
+It's commercial open-source software, released under the MIT license.

 |Usage Guides||How to use spaCy and its features.|